Farmerok/Telegram-Remote-Control-PC/docs/README.en.md

 - **✍️ Text Input:** Type text on your PC directly from the bot.
 - **🗣 Voice Message:** Send a voice message to the bot, and it will play on your PC in your voice.
 - **📦 Clipboard Management:** View and modify the clipboard content.
+- **👀 Clipboard Monitoring:** Real-time tracking of clipboard changes with notifications.
 - **🛡️ Firewall:** Enable or disable the firewall directly from the bot.
 - **🖥 Monitor Control:** Turn the monitor on or off directly from the bot.
 - **⌨️ 🖥 Access Lock:** Lock access to the mouse and keyboard for the desired time.